VinBdev/TradSessionsIreland/README.md

 #### Acknowledgements
 * I was inspired to create this site after numerous conversations with my own father about Irish musical instruments.
 I would often be curious as to what instruments were most popular within trad music and how he find out about what trad sessions are happening at different times and locations.
 This website is desigend to be a solution to that problem.

+I also received various links and resources from my mentor Brian Macharia

 #### Disclaimer
-* This project is for educatoinal purposes only.
+* This project is for educational purposes only.